coderefinery/presentations/talk.md

 - Interlinking with other projects and provide a vision for software sharing interlinked with FAIR initiatives.
-- Nordic platform engaging in an European platform.
+- Nordic platform .blue[engaging in an European platform].
 - Certification routines for trainers in all Nordic countries.
 - Establishing and strengthen the career paths of Research Software Engineers (RSEs).
 - Closer collaboration with use cases and follow them closer?